The person filing for support is called the plaintiff (payee) and the person ordered to pay the support is called the defendant (payor).

 4. The defendant has extraordinary expenses such as high medical bills, is supporting other children, or is paying most of the marital debts.
 Sometimes defendants try to lower their support obligations by incurring lots of debt for luxuries, like a new car or new stereo.
 The hearing officer usually ignores such expenses.
 The needs of a child or dependant spouse come first.

-The defendant can be ordered to list the spouse and children on any medical insurance available through the defendant's employer at a reasonable cost.
+The defendant can be ordered to list the spouse and children on any medical insurance available through the defendant's employer at a reasonable cost or a percentage of the annual premium.
 The defendant may also be ordered to pay a percentage of uninsured, unreimbursed medical expenses exceeding $250 per year.
-In addition, the defendant may also be ordered to pay all the doctor and hospital bills incurred when the child was born.

 What happens if the defendant denies paternity?